AWS S3 Storage Provider

 Overview

-The S3 storage provider provides seamless integration with Amazon S3 and S3-compatible storage services.
+The AWS S3 storage provider provides seamless integration with Amazon S3.
 It offers:

 - Stream-based I/O for efficient handling of large files